ActiveCampaign/postmark_webhooks/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/16660335/17383895/4c0c025e-598d-11e6-8c39-26b9b020b4eb.png)

 - Once you have entered in your custom name and ROOT_URL, you can proceed to deploy the app to Heroku by clicking Deploy for Free.
-Once completed, click View App to open your new app.
+Once completed, click View to open your new app on the web.

 ![alt tag](https://cloud.githubusercontent.com/assets/16660335/17385099/43fc172c-5995-11e6-8833-7e4a4adb63fc.png)

+## Included Heroku Add-Ons

-- Deploying to Heroku will also set you up with a Postmark account for sending email notifications from the app that includes 10,000 free emails per month.
-Additional credits can be purchased if you would like to use this as your primary Postmark account.
+Deploying to Heroku sets you up with a Postmark account for sending email notifications from the app that includes 10,000 free emails per month.
+Additional credits can be purchased as necessary and do not expire.
+You will also receive an [mLab MongoDB](https://devcenter.heroku.com/articles/mongolab) with their free sandbox plan.
+You can upgrade your mLab MongoDB plan in Heroku if you need additional storage.

+## Configure Postmark Account

+Our next step is to set the new URLs we have available as your settings for your Postmark webhooks.
+Setting these URLs tells Postmark where to send the webhook messages.

+[TODO]

 ## Built With